julzinsights/julzinsightcom3/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are a digital studio focused on creating innovative tech solutions and products for startups, brands, companies, and individuals!
+      We are a digital studio focused on creating innovative tech solutions for startups, brands, companies, and individuals!
     actions:
       - label: Get Started!
         url: /contact